Mafesto8798/sw-challenge/README.md

 1. In the server folder run yarn, and yarn start.

-3.Copy the IP address from the console after running server, and copy it into the uri in index.js in the root folder.
+2.Copy the port number from the console after running server, and copy it into the uri in index.js in the root folder.

-4. open a new terminal for the root folder, and run yarn, then yarn start.
+3. open a new terminal for the root folder, and run yarn, then yarn start.